RossRKK/www.rosskelso.com/user/pages/07.cv/default.md

 * Developed a new version using Bootstrap, Node.js, WebSockets, and Heroku, allowing for multi-device spectating and control.

 **Commodore 64 Assembly Programming**
-Developer (2019)
 * Wrote a variety of assembly programs to experiment with low-level computing using a simpler architecture.
-* Published the code on GitHub for others to learn from.

 **Utilities Mod for Minecraft**
-Developer (2013-2014, 2019)
  * Developed a minecraft mod using Java and forge resulting in over 700 downloads
- * Revisited the mode and rebuilt the core features using Fabric
+ * Revisited the mod and rebuilt the core features using Fabric

+ -->